Herator2/password-game/README.md

 # About
 A semi clone of the https://neal.fun/ password game.
 Some rules are different to the original and some rules are completely unique.
-This is a small hobby project.
+This is just a small hobby project.

 ## Dependencies
  - requests